Hickory Hollow Mall: Revitalization projects

-Movie theater attack

-At 1:15 p.m. on August 5, 2015, 29-year-old Vincente David Montano entered the Carmike Hickory 8 movie theater (now the AMC CLASSIC Antioch 8), just outside the east wing of the mall, carrying two backpacks and armed with a hatchet and a pellet gun.
-He unleashed copious amounts of pepper spray inside a theater where eight people were viewing Mad Max: Fury Road.
-Montano was shot dead by a SWAT team officer as he tried to escape.

-Current status

-Original mall hours for Hickory Hollow were 10:00 a.m. to 9:00 p.m.
+Final years

+Target temporarily expressed interest in the 175000 sqft former Sears location, the last big-box anchor unsold at the mall, but later backed out.
+In March 2016, Brentwood-based real estate firm Crestview Resources (owner of the headquarters of Brookdale Senior Living) finally purchased the property from Sears Roebuck and Co. for $5 million, including 17 acres of surrounding space.
+On July 6, 2016, the Bridgestone tire company headquartered in Nashville announced plans to relocate its IT and customer service centers to the upper floor of the former Sears space.

+In 2018, the Global Mall was closed on Mondays, open 10:00 a.m. to 8:00 p.m.
+Tuesday through Saturday and noon to 6:00 p.m.
+Sunday.
+This meant weekly hours of operating were 15.5 hours less than the original Hickory Hollow Mall, a facility that was open 10:00 a.m. to 9:00 p.m.
 Monday through Saturday and 12:30 p.m. to 6:00 p.m.
 Sunday.
-In 2018, the Global Mall was closed on Mondays with hours of operation being 10:00 a.m. to 8:00 p.m.
-Tuesday through Saturday and noon to 6:00 p.m.
-Sunday.
+There were 58 current tenants and 7 rental spaces among the 136 available retail units.
 Retailers were exclusively influenced by Hispanic, African, and Middle Eastern cultures reflecting the demographics of Southeast Nashville.
-There were 58 current tenants and 7 rental spaces among the 136 available retail units.
 There were seven restaurants operating with an average health score of 98 according to 2015 inspection data.
 The mall served as headquarters for the Spanish radio station El Jefe 96.7 FM (alternatively WMGC 810 AM) and for the Spanish newspaper El Crucero.

-Target temporarily expressed interest in the 175000 sqft former Sears location, the last big-box anchor unsold at the mall, but later backed out.
-In March 2016, Brentwood-based real estate firm Crestview Resources (owner of the headquarters of Brookdale Senior Living) finally purchased the property from Sears Roebuck and Co. for $5 million, including 17 acres of surrounding space.
-On July 6, 2016, the Bridgestone tire company headquartered in Nashville announced plans to relocate its IT and customer service centers to the upper floor of the former Sears space.
+Closure

 On April 23, 2019, all remaining tenants were told by mall management to leave by May 31, stating that demolition plans were in the works, thus ending the mall's 41-year retail history while Bridgestone and Nashville State remained.
 Additionally, the previous month, there were numerous codes violations found within and around the building, some dangerous.

-On June 10, 2019, the Tennessean newspaper reported that local Antioch business owner and investor Ben Freeland, of Freeland Chevrolet in Hickory Hollow, was under contract to purchase the mall from the Aggarwals.
+Friday, May 31, 2019, was the mall's final day of operation.
+On Saturday, June 1, 2019, a sign was posted at the main entrance facing the Ford Ice Center indicating the mall was closed, ending 41 years of continuous service.
+On June 10, 2019, the Tennessean newspaper reported that local Antioch business investor Ben Freeland, owner of the nearby car dealership Freeland Chevrolet, was under contract to purchase the mall from the Aggarwals.
 He proposed various ideas for redevelopment, but expressed that it would not contain retail space.
 The plan was scrapped in November 2019.